elberethfanulios/medical-image-analysis/digital-image-acquisition/x-ray-imaging.md

 ## Characteristics
-- Electromagnetic waves with wavelengths over the visible spectrum
+- Electromagnetic waves with wavelengths below the visible spectrum (frequency above)
 - Has wave characteristics but travels as clusters of energy or photons with a given wavelength
 - Do not need a carrier
-- Travel at the speed of sound
+- Travel at the speed of light

 The wavelength λ and frequency f are related by: